 that it's dental training…just assume to be able to do the same thing at the

 same level.”.
-Supervisor
+Supervisor based in primary care

 However, in established training units, trainees identified that the majority of their direct team were aware of their dental training background.